Police Misconduct

 Police misconduct cases are complex — they involve specific constitutional frameworks, strict deadlines, and institutions that have every resource to defend themselves.
 You need a lawyer who knows this terrain.

-At Nisar Law Group, we represent individuals whose rights were violated by law enforcement in New York.
+At Nisar Law Group, we represent individuals whose rights were violated by law enforcement.
 We take these cases on contingency, and we start every case with a free consultation.

 Contact us at (212) 600-9534 to schedule a confidential consultation.